Amazon Prime Video unveils full Premier League Boxing Day and December midweek fixtures

 The deal will mark the first time both rounds of all twenty December fixtures, featuring every Premier League team, have been broadcast live in the UK.

-Highlights on 3rd-5th December include the first Merseyside Derby of the season, as Everton travel to Anfield to take on European Champions Liverpool, and Manchester United at home to Champions League runners-up Tottenham Hotspur.
+Highlights on 3rd and 4th December include the first Merseyside Derby of the season, as Everton travel to Anfield to take on European Champions Liverpool, and Manchester United at home to Champions League runners-up Tottenham Hotspur.

-The Boxing Day/27th December match week, meanwhile, sees all the top flight clubs in action again, including Arsenal travelling to Bournemouth, Chelsea welcoming Southampton, Leicester City hosting Liverpool, Manchester United taking on Newcastle, Tottenham playing host to Brighton and Man City’s clash with Wolves.
+Boxing Day, meanwhile, sees all the top flight clubs in action again, including Arsenal travelling to Bournemouth, Chelsea welcoming Southampton, Leicester City hosting Liverpool, Manchester United taking on Newcastle, Tottenham playing host to Brighton and Man City’s clash with Wolves.

 How to watch and live stream Amazon’s December 2019 Premier League fixtures

-UK Amazon Prime Video members can watch all of their December fixtures at no extra charge.
+UK Amazon Prime Video members can of course watch all of their December fixtures at no extra charge – but so can new users.

-New users can sign up for a free 30-day trial with full access to live sports coverage as well as free one-day delivery on thousands of items across Amazon.
+Just sign up for a free 30-day trial at the start of December and you’ll have access to all the early midweek games and the Boxing Day matches.
+You’ll also get the other benefits of Amazon Prime, including free one-day delivery on thousands of items.

 Once the trial period concludes, the service will cost £7.99 per month or £79 for the year.